“Met her at Coachella, I went to see Jigga, she went to see Z-Trip… Perfect”

-Z-Trip’s artist debut album “Shifting Gears” received 4 stars in Rolling Stone.
-His subsequent releases were also given high praise.
-As a producer & composer, he’s worked on many video game sountracks including the EA Sports “Madden” series, 2K Sports “All Pro” and Activision’s “DJ Hero” series.
-He is also a featured avatar in the game alongside Daft Punk, Tiesto, Grandmaster Flash and Deadmau5.
+“Shifting Gears”, Z-Trip’s artist debut album, received 4 stars in Rolling Stone.
+His subsequent releases also given high praise.
+He has remixed tracks for Nirvana, The Beastie Boys, Rush, Jay-Z, Motown and The Bob Marley estate.
+As a composer, Z-Trip has done numerous work for video games such as EA Sports “Madden”, “SSX” and “Skate” as well as Activision’s “DJ Hero” series.
+He’s featured as an avatar in the game alongside Daft Punk, Tiesto, DJ AM, Deadmau5 and other icons.

 Z-Trip’s presence in TV & film is equally impressive.
 He curated, performed and led the tribute to friend LL Cool J for The Kennedy Center Honors.
 He was one of the 5 members of the musical super group that closed out the 55th Grammys with what Vulture called “ The Best Rap Rock collaboration ever”.
 He’s worked on movies “The Boss”, ”Battle of the Year,” and “Drum Battle”.
 Z-Trip also scored music for the documentaries “Infamy,” “Scratch: All The Way Live” and was the special music supervisor and composer on “La Bare” directed by good friend Joe Manganiello.
 His latest project, live-scoring Harold Lloyd’s silent film classics via turntables, premiered at both Tribeca and AFI Film Festivals to rave reviews.